310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Do not act like you know any better… Just how long do you plan to meddle with my affairs like you are my guardian?
+do not act like you know any better… just how long do you plan to meddle with my affairs like you are my guardian?

-Well… I suppose I can understand what you are trying to say.
-I am sorry that things always end up this way… Mama.
+well… i suppose i can understand what you are trying to say. i am sorry that things always end up this way… mama.
 {% endbubble %}

 {% bubble Madara %}